robtuh221/Patroni_ansible/README.md

 In order to run the deployment script, run the file master.sh

-"chmod +x master.sh"
+chmod +x master.sh

-"bashmaster.sh"
+bash master.sh

 You will be prompted to select a database and fill in the required variables.

-!All entered data remains in the local directory.
+All entered data remains in the local directory.